On the nature of the QCD chiral phase transition with imaginary chemical potential: Simulation statistics

 For comparison, we have also included the previous $\mu_i=0$ data from \refer\cite{Cuteri:2021ikv} in this figure.
 We observe that in both cases the tricritical point, in which the critical line terminates, is strongly cutoff-dependent and moves towards larger $\nf$-values as the lattice is made finer, cf.~\tab\ref{tab:am-nf-fit-results}.
 Given this qualitative similarity, there is an interesting quantitative detail in the comparison.
 On the coarsest $\nt=4$ lattices, the first-order region for finite $\mu_i$ extends to larger bare quark masses than in the case $\mu_i=0$, in agreement with earlier studies using staggered fermions on $\nt=4$~\cite{deForcrand:2006pv,deForcrand:2007rq,deForcrand:2008vr}.
 However, on the $\nt\in\{6,8\}$ lattices this situation changes and the $\mu_i=0$ data show the larger first-order region, which is consistent with the Wilson study on $\nt=6$ quoted earlier~\cite{Jin:2015taa}.
 This is clear evidence for a mixing of cutoff and finite density effects in the parameter region where we are operating, which is not surprising: we are not yet close to the continuum, nor is our chosen $\mu_i/T$-value small.

 Finally, we project the chiral critical surface on the $(am,aT=\nt^{-1})$-plane in \fig\ref{fig:am-at-tric}.
 Once again, the observed behaviour is completely analogous to the case at zero density.
-The second-order boundary line between the first-order and crossover regions is well described by next-to-leading order tricritical scaling of temperature in terms of the scaling field,
+The second-order boundary line between the first-order and crossover regions is well described by next-to-leading-order tricritical scaling of temperature in terms of the scaling field,

-With only three $\nt$-values available so far, a full next-to-leading order fit is not feasible.
-The lines in \fig\ref{fig:am-at-tric} thus represent interpolations including LO and NLO terms.
+With only three $\nt$-values available so far, a full next-to-leading-order fit involving three fit parameters is not feasible.
+The lines in \fig\ref{fig:am-at-tric} thus represent exact interpolations using LO and NLO terms going exactly through the central values.
 Note that for fixed $\nf$ there is no guarantee for a tricritical point to exist in this plane: if the theory with a given $\nf$ features a first-order transition in the continuum, the $Z_2$-boundary line must enter the continuum limit $(am,aT)=(0,0)$ without tricritical scaling, i.e.~as an ordinary polynomial

 As \fig\ref{fig:am-at-polynomial} and \tab\ref{tab:am-at-fit-results-polynomial} show, this functional behaviour is incompatible with the data.
-Instead, the data are fully compatible with the tricritical scaling behaviour observed in the other planes of bare parameter pairings, and hence with the existence of a tricritical line $\nftric(\nt)$, viz.~$\nttric(\nf)$ in the lattic chiral limit, $am=0$.
+Instead, the data are fully compatible with the tricritical scaling behaviour observed in the other planes of bare parameter pairings, and hence with the existence of a tricritical line $\nftric(\nt)$, viz.~$\nttric(\nf)$ in the lattice chiral limit, $am=0$.

 Our findings imply that, just as for zero density, there is a maximal $\nt$ beyond which the first-order transition observed in our simulations is lost, i.e., it is not connected to the continuum limit and thus must be considered a lattice artefact.
 Since the tricritical point marks a change from first- to second-order behaviour in the lattice chiral limit, the continuum chiral limit corresponds to a second-order transition.
 The Columbia plot for $\mu_i=0.81 \pi T/3$ then looks qualitatively the same as in \fig\ref{fig:columbia_2nd}.